Haverford Trust Co Purchases 700 Shares of Emerson Electric Co. (NYSE:EMR)

-Haverford Trust Co grew its position in Emerson Electric Co.
-(NYSE:EMR – Free Report) by 1.6% in the second quarter, HoldingsChannel.com reports.
-The fund owned 45,469 shares of the industrial products company’s stock after buying an additional 700 shares during the quarter.
-Haverford Trust Co’s holdings in Emerson Electric were worth $4,110,000 at the end of the most recent reporting period.
+Haverford Trust Co grew its holdings in shares of Emerson Electric Co.
+(NYSE:EMR – Free Report) by 1.6% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 45,469 shares of the industrial products company’s stock after acquiring an additional 700 shares during the period.
+Haverford Trust Co’s holdings in Emerson Electric were worth $4,110,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors and hedge funds have also modified their holdings of the business.
-Aspire Private Capital LLC acquired a new position in Emerson Electric in the first quarter worth $11,415,340,000.
-Mach 1 Financial Group LLC acquired a new stake in Emerson Electric in the 1st quarter valued at about $13,510,000.
-Graham Capital Wealth Management LLC acquired a new position in shares of Emerson Electric during the first quarter worth approximately $243,121,000.
-Glass Jacobson Investment Advisors llc bought a new stake in shares of Emerson Electric during the second quarter valued at approximately $28,000.
-Finally, Resurgent Financial Advisors LLC acquired a new position in Emerson Electric during the 4th quarter worth $32,000.
-72.02% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also bought and sold shares of EMR.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its stake in Emerson Electric by 94,950.7% in the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 96,464,073 shares of the industrial products company’s stock worth $8,719,388,000 after purchasing an additional 96,362,586 shares during the period.
+Moneta Group Investment Advisors LLC raised its position in shares of Emerson Electric by 105,280.8% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 54,417,593 shares of the industrial products company’s stock valued at $5,227,354,000 after buying an additional 54,365,954 shares in the last quarter.
+Morgan Stanley boosted its holdings in shares of Emerson Electric by 28.4% in the 4th quarter.
+Morgan Stanley now owns 11,835,398 shares of the industrial products company’s stock worth $1,136,909,000 after purchasing an additional 2,621,089 shares during the period.
+Wellington Management Group LLP boosted its stake in Emerson Electric by 8.1% during the first quarter.
+Wellington Management Group LLP now owns 9,206,713 shares of the industrial products company’s stock worth $802,273,000 after buying an additional 692,247 shares during the period.
+Finally, Norges Bank bought a new position in Emerson Electric during the 4th quarter valued at about $702,606,000.
+Institutional investors own 72.02% of the company’s stock.

 Insider Buying and Selling

-In other Emerson Electric news, CMO Vidya Ramnath sold 2,500 shares of the company’s stock in a transaction that occurred on Tuesday, September 5th.
+In other news, CMO Vidya Ramnath sold 2,500 shares of the stock in a transaction on Tuesday, September 5th.
 The stock was sold at an average price of $97.86, for a total value of $244,650.00.
-Following the sale, the chief marketing officer now owns 11,870 shares in the company, valued at $1,161,598.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.33% of the stock is currently owned by corporate insiders.
+Following the completion of the transaction, the chief marketing officer now owns 11,870 shares of the company’s stock, valued at $1,161,598.20.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Company insiders own 0.33% of the company’s stock.

 Emerson Electric Profile